-As if having a new baby is not tough enough, your toddler is now wading in!
+As if having a new baby is not challenging enough, your toddler is now wading in!

 But, how do you know if your toddler is coping ok with the new arrival?
 How do you know they are cool with it?

-In this post, I am going to take a look at the common signs that your toddler is jealous of the new baby, so you can work your parenting magic to make it all better again!
+In this post, I will look at the common signs that your toddler is jealous of the new baby, so you can work your parenting magic to make it all better again!